fodorbalint/PathMaker/README.md

 <img src="References/0821_3.svg" width="23.8%"/><img src="References/spacer.svg" width="8%"/><img src="References/0821_4.svg" width="23.8%"/>

-Taking a step further, another future line is created an extended on the left side.
+Taking a step further, another future line is created and extended on the left side.
 Any step we take now will further extend and connect the two future lines, giving a complete walkthrough.
 Future lines are first extended when we step on them.
 Then, if there are other lines that started from the position next to where the live end was in the previous step, they get extended too.
 Note that the line being stepped on has its end at (5,4).
 The nearby empty fields are (4,4) and the corner, (5,5).
 It cannot choose the corner, because then nothing would fill (4,4).
 Then, the line on the left gets extended until it connects to the other.
 As the near end cannot be extended more, the far end gets extended until it reaches the corner.

 There have not been found any case where the future line cannot extend, and the main line has to step back.
 This will change on 7x7.
 See these examples: